|Geographical Range||Sumatra (in the South Pacific)|

 Baby orangutans nurse until they are about six years of age, slowly learning how to eat fruit and other solid food as they travel through the forest with their mother.
 Even after weaning, a young male often stays close by his mother for a few more years.
 Eventually, males become usually nomadic, often traveling great distances from their home region.
 "Long-calls" and loud roars enable them to maintain their distance from one another in the forest.

 Young females, however, may stay near their mother until they are into their teens.
 This allows them to observe parenting skills as they watch their mother care for a younger sibling.
-Females usually don’t have their first offspring until 13 to 16 years of age, and males are not successful in attracting sexually receptive females until they get their cheek pads, also as teenagers.
+Males are not successful in attracting sexually receptive females until they get their cheek pads, also as teenagers.

 Wild orangutans generally live alone (see A Passion for Fruit above), a byproduct of their food preferences.
 The only long-term bond they have is between a female and her young.
 When orangutans do encounter one another, they are normally very tolerant and non-aggressive, unless the encounter is between two mature males.